 Important upcoming changes to employment pass application in Singapore

-To get a Singapore employment pass has always been a complicated process.
-With stringent eligibility criteria as well as the multitude of administrative steps necessary to complete the process, it has always been a challenging and time-consuming task.
-Additionally, due to an important change, this process may get more difficult in future for certain types of foreign employees working in Singapore.
+Obtaining Singapore employment pass has always been a complicated process.
+The Singapore Ministry of Manpower has announced several upcoming changes to the employment pass application process in Singapore.
+With more stringent eligibility criteria as well as the multitude of administrative steps necessary to complete the process, it will be become an even more challenging and time-consuming task from 2018 onwards.
+There will be important changes to be implemented in 2018 and the employment pass application process may get more difficult for certain types of foreign employees working in Singapore.

 As to the general state of things, the Singapore government has always kept a watchful eye on the influx of foreign employees coming into Singapore.
 Ultimately, their job is to strike a balance between too few and too many foreign employees entering Singapore.
 As always, the state of the regulations concerning the Singapore employment pass will eternally be in a state of flux.